waterdrinkerAP/deathland/Deathland_lore.md

 [C] Kavadar: -And why should I trust you?
 Don't you need to kill me because I am a consecrated one like the other rulers?<br/>
 Buble'Blu:- No... no,no,no. You see dodger I am not like the others.
 I don't follow the rules of this wreched realm.
 I like to use a good chance when I see it.
 You understand?<br/>
-- Ok...
+-Ok...
 May I ask you something?<br/>
 -Sure dodger.<br/>
 -What is your name? <br/>
 -I am Bubble'Blu!
 The Semigod Of Blue.<br/>